-This potato salad is nicely seasoned with the addition of dill and chopped dill pickle, along with the tangy mayonnaise and sour cream dressing, making it a nice change from the standard potato salad.
+This potato salad is nicely seasoned with the addition of dill and chopped dill pickle, along with the tangy mayonnaise and sour cream dressing.
+The flavors of the dressing make it a nice change from the standard potato salad.
 When sour cream and dill combine they become much more than the sum of their parts and give this side dish a memorable taste that guests will be asking for again and again.
 It is a great salad to take along to the neighborhood cookout or serve with sandwiches for lunch.

 - 2 pounds small red potatoes (scrubbed)

 - 3 to 4 eggs (hard-cooked and diced)

 - 2 tablespoons diced dill pickle

 - 1 tablespoon tarragon vinegar

 - 1 tablespoon dill (fresh or freeze-dried or about 2 teaspoons dried dill)

 - 1/8 teaspoon pepper

 Cut the potatoes into small, bite-size chunks and place in a medium saucepan.